Building experimental models using cutting-edge genetic manipulation

 This allowed us to rapidly and cost effectively validate candidate genes in vivo from ex vivo RNA-seq analysis.

-Although we primarily support research within The University of Manchester, we are also able to support work from other academic institutions or industry.
+Although primarily focused on supporting research at The University of Manchester, we are also able to support work from other academic institutions and industry.

 We have generated transgenic mouse models, cell lines and custom vectors for collaborators in academia.